12 Feb Best zero waste stores in London and beyond in the UK

 Bea Johnson (ZeroWasteHome) described the original Unpackaged shop as the “first bulk store in our modern era”.
-It has also provided a blueprint or example for hundreds of bulk stores around the world.
+It has also provided a blueprint and example for hundreds of bulk stores around the world.

 As an individual store it closed in 2013, however, since 2015 it has become a prominent concession within three Planet Organic stores.
-Helping to expand the reach of zero waste sores in London.
+Helping to expand the reach of zero waste stores in London.

 Addresses (Planet Organic stores):